 La Contenta Oeste

-This Mexican restaurant in the West Village has pet-friendly outdoor tables where you can enjoy a delicious meal with your doggo.
+This Mexican restaurant in the West Village and the Lower East Side has pet-friendly outdoor tables where you can enjoy a delicious meal with your doggo.
 The best part is that they also have a doggy menu that caters to our canine amigos.
-With delicacies like Pollito Con Papas (chicken breast with potatoes and roasted carrots) and El Vegetariano (rice, quinoa, carrots, and sweet potatoes), you know your furbaby is going to have a grand old time here.
+With delicacies like Pollito Con Papas (chicken breast with potatoes and roasted carrots) and El Vegetariano (rice, quinoa, carrots, and sweet potatoes), you know your dog is going to have a grand old time here.
 Salud!

-Another great place where you can hang out with your furry best friend is GST Village now known as Judy Z’s in Manhattan.
+Another great place where you can hang out with your furry best friend at Judy Z’s in Manhattan.
 Humans can enjoy delicious American pub fare and yummy cocktails made with fresh juice.
 As for their dog-friendly menu, there’s the “Grrrenilla” that includes grilled chicken, sweet potatoes, and string beans, “Mutt’s Loaf” with beef, carrots, peas, panko, rice, and steamed veggies, and “The Saluki Tzu” with Alaskan salmon and steamed rice.
 They also serve beverages and bacon-flavored doggie ice cream.
 Mmm!
 Get 10% off your bill during “Lappy Hour” from 11 am-3 pm all days of the week.

 Château le Woof